SuleimanFarah/sunpy/GSOC/2020/GSoC-2020-Amogh-Jahagirdar.md

 Here is where most of the heavy-lifting will be done.

 * Implementing a [Deep Flare Net (DeFN) for Solar Flare Prediction](https://arxiv.org/abs/1805.03421).
 It will involve:
-  * Multilayer Image-based DNN to predict the probability of flares occuring within the next X hr of time in an active region
+  * Multilayer Image-based DNN to predict the probability of flares occurring within the next X hr of time in an active region
   * Further used to determine the most likely maximum classes of flares
   * The cost function this NN will be the minimization of cross entropy
   * **A major advantage of this implementation are that the features are human readable unlike CNNs which extract imaging features that we cannot understand.**